xyxyLiu/SwipeRefreshLayout/README.md

 ### For more information
-See the demo in reginald.swiperefresh.demo: you can set pull/swipe mode, fixed/movable refreshing head mode in the menu.
+See the demo in reginald.swiperefresh.demo: you can set
+* pull/swipe mode mode
+* fixed/movable refreshing head mode
+<br>in the menu.
 <br>
 ![Screenshot](https://github.com/xyxyLiu/CustomSwipeRefreshLayout/blob/master/website/demoScreenShot.png)